In this Guide

 • Anything old-school or manual

 Change them back one hour when daylight saving ends.
 It’s simple, but easy to forget.
-It’s a small step that keeps you on track when day light savings end each year.
+It’s a small step that keeps you on track each year.
 Do you work from home?
 Check out our blog on how to save energy for work from home-ers which can be helpful during daylight savings.

 Daylight Saving by State and Territory